-Another technique I have recently explored after being inspired by Jane Callender’s book “Stitched Shibori”.
+I have recently explored guntai shibori, after being inspired by Jane Callender’s book “Stitched Shibori”.

-I am going to share a number of simple experiments that I have done in guntai shibori.
-I feel it works best for small motifs and those are the kind of designs I have tried out here.
+As a consequence I am going to share a number of simple experiments that I have done in guntai shibori.
+In addition guntai shibori works best for small motifs and those are the kind of designs I have tried out here.
 All the pieces I have worked are on a square of fabric 20 x 17cm/ 8 x 6 ½” which gives you a sense of scale.

-In every case the pattern needs to be drawn on the fabric with a soluble marker to give a good clear line to stitch along.
+In each case the pattern needs to be drawn on the fabric with a soluble marker to give a good clear line to stitch along.
 Guntai shibori is stitched binding, the thread rolls around the fabric and distorts it as it is pulled up.
-You pull up the thread as one goes along making the fabric go into folds and pleats leaving a delicate pattern of lines and white where the dye is completely resisted.
+In contrast to other shibori stitches you pull up the thread as you go along making the fabric go into folds and pleats leaving a delicate pattern of lines and white where the dye is completely resisted.

 1. Five Petalled Flower